danwos/danwos.github.io/docs/posts/2021/meta_data_per_page.md

 }
 ```

-## Intermediate result
-The above config sets the `title` only for needs of type `meta` and if the title is not set.
+The above config sets the `title` only for needs of type `metadata` and if the title is not set.
 So the user is still able to manually set a specific title.

-Let's see how a current meta-need would look like.
+Let's see how a current metadata-need would look like.
 ```rst
 .. metadata::
    :id: META_DATA